 Thank guests for coming to your Candyland party with these party favors.

-For more ideas, check out our selection of party favors.
+For more Candyland ideas, check us out on Pinterest.

 Candyland Party Games

 Arrange tables into stations that coordinate with the five Candyland areas (Peanut Brittle House, Lollipop Woods, Gingerbread Plum Trees, Peppermint Forest and Gumdrop Mountains).
 Label each station as such.
 Use different colored table covers for each station to set them apart.

 During the party, you will need an adult for each station to give the children instructions.
 Kids can rotate stations every 20 minutes to fill 1 hour and 40 minutes of time.
 Below are some game ideas for each station, a free coloring page and more candy craft ideas!

 Browse our list of over 130 themed party guides to find tips for your child’s next birthday!
 Each guide includes ideas for invitations, decorations, food, favors, games and more.

 The Candyland name and all related characters and elements are the property of Hasbro Inc. This guide is not affiliated with or endorsed by Hasbro Inc.

 Hand out this free coloring page at your party.